Catch mistakes and add polish to your own writing.

 - Better question: Does the summary in section 2 make sense?

 Accept any comments with good grace and think about how you can make your writing clearer.

 Errors in spelling and grammar could be bad for your ranking on search engines.

 In case you think editorial standards don't matter on the web, check out this section on best practice from Google's own SEO starter guide: https://t.co/myHO3MZwTB#UnclogYourBlog pic.twitter.com/mi87F42Qrg

 Tip 9.
 Don’t chase perfection.

 Don’t expect to spot every single error in your work.
 Don’t get hung up about it either.

-To ensure your text is the best it can be, consider hiring an editorial professional.
-The SfEP’s Directory of Editorial Services lists hundreds of editors and proofreaders who can help you get your words in shape.
+The CIEP’s Directory of Editorial Services lists hundreds of editors and proofreaders who can help you get your words in shape.

 Don’t underestimate how offputting it can be to see errors in written content.

 Someone who might have become a client might be turned away if they see mistakes in your content.